pickyourtrail_logo

 Best For

-AutumnOctoberDramatically fewer crowds, autumn foliage, crisp visibility, cogwheel railway still running until mid-NovemberPhotography, quieter visits
+AutumnOctoberDramatically fewer crowds, autumn foliage, crisp visibility, and the cogwheel railway still running until mid-NovemberPhotography, quieter visits

 WinterDecember to MarchSnow-covered summit, dramatic atmosphere, cogwheel railway closed; cable car from Kriens runsWinter scenery, snow experiences